-Figure 4-3: SHAKEN Governance
+Figure 6-1: SHAKEN Governance

-One approach would be to implement the Governance Authority and Policy Administrator as the independent entities illustrated in ATIS-1000080 [Ref 2], but other implementations are consistent with the model.
-The following diagram illustrates some of the possible alternate approaches to instantiate SHAKEN governance within an individual country.
+One approach would be to implement the Governance Authority and Policy Administrator as the independent entities illustrated in figure 6-1, but other implementations of these functional entities are also possible.
+The following Figure illustrates some alternate approaches to instantiate SHAKEN governance within an individual country.

-Figure 4-4: SHAKEN Governance Alternatives
+Figure 6-2: SHAKEN Governance Alternatives

 Each country has the latitude to implement SHAKEN governance in accordance with their individual situation and requirements.
-This Technical Report doesn’t assume all implementations will be the same – only that each country will have some form of SHAKEN governance recognized by the National Telecommunications Regulator.
+This Technical Report doesn’t assume all implementations will be the same – only that each country will have some form of SHAKEN governance recognized by their National Telecommunications Regulator.

 International SHAKEN Registry

 This Technical Report does not specify the details of the International SHAKEN registry, but instead is based on the proposal outlined in draft-burger-stir-iana-cert-01 [Ref 5] as the starting point for the registry.
 In ATIS-1000087 [Ref 4] it is assumed that individual STI-GAs apply a rigorous vetting process before deciding to trust another STI-GA and to merge “Trusted STI-CA” lists, but it was recognized that applying this same process to all countries would be combinatorically prohibitive.
-Therefore, for the International SHAKEN registry it is assumed that the process for registration will be lightweight and involve very little vetting to ease the process for countries to join the ecosystem.
-Rather than attempt to apply rigorous vetting when entering the system, this Technical Report assumes that individual countries will apply vetting before they decide to use the information in the registry.
+Therefore, for the International SHAKEN registry it is proposed that the process for registration be lightweight and involve very little vetting to ease the process for countries to join the ecosystem.
+Rather than attempt to apply rigorous vetting when entering the system, this Technical Report proposes that individual countries will apply vetting before they decide to use the information in the registry.
 This avoids the need for a single, global vetting process and allows individual countries to have maximum flexibility in terms of local policies.
-The assumed registration process is illustrated below:
+The proposed registration process is illustrated below:

-Figure 4-5: International SHAKEN Registry
+Figure 7-1: International SHAKEN Registry - Registration Process

 The proposed specification of the International SHAKEN registry in draft-burger-stir-iana-cert-00 [Ref 5] is still a work in progress, so the details are not fully described here.
-However, this is not a problem, because this Technical Report does not count on the registration process to maintain the integrity of the SHAKEN ecosystem.
+However, this is not a problem, because this Technical Report does not depend on the registration process to maintain the integrity of the SHAKEN ecosystem.

 Interface to Access International SHAKEN Registry

-Once information has been populated in the International SHAKEN registry, individual STI-GA/PAs can decide when to use this information, or if they will use it at all.
+Once information has been populated in the International SHAKEN registry, individual STI-GA/PAs can decide when to use this information, or whether they will use it at all.
 In addition, the STI-GA/PA can decide to trust some countries and include their “Trusted STI-CA” list, while opting not to trust other countries.
 This is entirely a matter of local policy and out of scope for this document.

-In practice, the STI-GA will approve accessing the International SHAKEN registry, but it will be the STI-PA that accesses the information and uses it for the local Trusted STI-CA list.
+In practice, the STI-GA will approve accessing the International SHAKEN registry, but it will be the STI-PA as currently specified in ATIS that accesses the information and uses it for the local Trusted STI-CA list.
 These interfaces are shown below:

-Figure 4-6: Interface to International SHAKEN Registry
+Figure 7-2: Interfaces to International SHAKEN Registry

-The interfaces to the International SHAKEN registry can be as specified in ATIS-1000087, Clause 4.3.1 [Ref 4].
+The interfaces to the International SHAKEN registry can be as described in ATIS-1000087, Clause 4.3.1 [Ref 4].

 Reputation-based Feedback